larrymabote-sk/finflow/README.md

 ## What This Project Does

 FinFlow models the data infrastructure of a fintech company processing cross-border transactions across 7 currencies and 7 countries.
-Raw data arrives from three sources — a CSV of 15,000 transactions, a messy Excel KYC file, and a live exchange rate API — and flows through Bronze, Silver, and Gold layers into an analytics dashboard and a natural language query interface.
+Raw data arrives from three sources: a CSV of 15,000 transactions, a messy Excel KYC file, and a live exchange rate API, and flows through Bronze, Silver, and Gold layers into an analytics dashboard and a natural language query interface.

 The pipeline runs end-to-end via a single Prefect-orchestrated command.